 Old European homes influenced these formal curtain styles.
 This style looks good in luxurious fabrics such as velvet.

 Trouser-length curtains give your home a stylish appearance.
 There must be at least two inches of extra length between the ceiling and the floor.

 When a fold or bend forms at the points in this type of curtain, it improves the appearance of your curtains by making them more well-groomed and trendy.

 Trouser-length curtains look best when made of brittle and thicker materials, which are available in many colors.
 It is an excellent choice for your bedroom, family room, and dining area.

-The average length of an apron length curtain is a few inches below the window sill.
-Although not uncommon, this sort of curtain length is not widely used.
+These curtains should sit 1 inch below your window.
+Although not uncommon, this sort of length is not widely used.

 However, apron-sized curtains are practical since their size prevents dust and filth from accumulating on the floor.